hibazahibaza/PrivatePolicy/README.md

     <p>All content on this application, such as text, graphics, logos, button icons, and images is the property of Hiba Alzahabi.</p>

     <h2>Contact Us</h2>
-    <p>If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.</p>
+    <p>If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.</p>

 </body>
 </html>